wxie2017/wxie2017.github.io/pages/speech/all_I_know_about_bitcoin.md

 1 Bitcoin = 50,000 USD
 ```

+It's possible you only heard about Bitcoin in the last couple of years,
-Bitcoin did not come from nothing.
-In fact, there were a few predecessors
+while Bitcoin did not come from nothing.
+In fact, there were a few
-who had tried and failed for two decades prior.
-Then, in 2008, came Bitcoin.
+predecessors who had tried and failed for two decades prior.
+Then, in
+2008, came Bitcoin.

 In August of that year, Bitcoin.org was registered.
 Two months later, On October 31st, a white paper was published: